Apollo Server 2 is officially end-of-life as of 22 October 2023.

 Learn more about this deprecation and end-of-life.

-are not currently supported in Apollo Federation.
+Subscriptions are not currently supported in Apollo Federation.

-Subscriptions are long-lasting read that can update their result whenever a particular server-side event occurs.
+Subscriptions are long-lasting GraphQL read operations that can update their result whenever a particular server-side event occurs.
 Most commonly, updated results are pushed from the server to subscribing clients.
-For example, a chat application's server might use a to push newly received messages to all clients in a particular chat room.
+For example, a chat application's server might use a subscription to push newly received messages to all clients in a particular chat room.

-You can use with the core apollo-server library, or with any of Apollo Server's supported middleware integrations.
+You can use subscriptions with the core apollo-server library, or with any of Apollo Server's supported middleware integrations.

 Important: Compared to queries and mutations, subscriptions are significantly more complex to implement.
 Before you begin, confirm that your use case requires subscriptions.